 Soft Points (SP)

-Let’s get down to brass tacks and look at some of the different kinds of .223 ammo from the leading brands, broken down by the best-specified uses.
+Let’s get down to brass tacks and look at some of the different kinds of .223 ammo from the leading brands.
+Broken down by the best-specified uses.

 Best Target Shooting / Match .223 Ammunition

 When accuracy and target placement counts, the MOA performance of these cartridges is near the top.
-Load your magazines with this ammo for a competition, and the only person you’ll be competing aga is yourself.
+Load your magazines with this ammo for a competition, and the only person you’ll be competing against is yourself.

 Hornady Superperformance 5.56 55 Gr GMX